 Our Top Picks For The Best Cat Harnesses

 Now that you have a better understanding of how we came to our top picks, you’re probably eager to see them!
-Here are our top 5 picks for Best cat harnesses:
+Here are our top picks for the best cat harnesses:

-The Kitty Holster was designed with maximum security in mind and makes it almost impossible for your cat to escape their harness.
+The Kitty Holster was designed with maximum security in mind and makes it almost impossible for your cat to escape the harness.

-It’s a vest-style harness made with wide cotton straps that contain your cat in secure comfort.
-The pressure from the leash is distributed evenly across your cat’s chest and waist, making it easy and comfortable to control your cat.
+It’s a vest-style harness made with wide cotton straps that keep your cat safely and comfortably contained.
+The pressure from the leash is distributed evenly across your cat’s chest and waist, making it easy and comfortable to control your cat on a walk.

-Instead of slipping over your cat’s head, this harness has a butterfly shape and uses hook and loop closures to fasten around your cat’s neck and waist.
+Instead of slipping over your cat’s head, the Kitty Holster cat harness has a butterfly shape and uses hook and loop closures to fasten around your cat’s neck and waist.
 It’s highly adjustable, allowing you to get a secure and comfortable fit.

 - Difficult for cats to escape from

 - Available in several colors and patterns

 - Some cats dislike the sound of the hook and loop closures

 - Vest design may be overwhelming for some cats

 #3 Budget Pick: PupTeck Checkered Frills Soft Mesh Dog Vest Harness